w3c/webappsec-change-password-url/CONTRIBUTING.md

-# A Well-Known URL for Changing Passwords
+# Contributing to this specification

 Contributions to this repository are intended to become part of Recommendation-track documents governed by the [W3C Patent Policy](http://www.w3.org/Consortium/Patent-Policy-20040205/) and